crowdsecurity/php-cs-bouncer/docs/api/Bouncer.md

 `array`

-> number of deleted and new decisions
+> Number of deleted and new decisions, and errors when processing decisions

 <hr />